CNES/cars/docs/source/configuration/input/running_cars_with_sensors_as_input.rst

                 If RPC information are not in the image but in a separate file not recognized by rasterio like a .geom file, this parameter has to be filled with the path of this file.

-                If you want to use grid models, you have to use a dictionary for the geomodel parameter and fill tge `model_type` key.
+                If you want to use grid models, you have to use a dictionary for the geomodel parameter and fill the `model_type` key.

                 +----------------+-----------------------+--------+---------------+------------------+----------+
                 | Name           | Description           | Type   | Default value | Available values | Required |